Sweco: History

-Sweco was formed 1997, when FFNS (Falck/Fogelvik/Nordström/Smas AB), founded itself in 1958, acquired VBB group (Vattenbyggnadsbyrån AB).
-The name Sweco is an abbreviation of "Swedish Consultants", a name used by VBB in international projects.
-VBB has had its first international project in St. Petersburg in 1902; since then, the companies today in Sweco's portfolio carried out projects in more than 100 countries.
-Sweco expanded as a company thanks to over 130 mergers between 1998 and 2020.
-The oldest of these engineering offices was Theorells Installationskonsult AB, founded in 1889 by Swedish MSE Hugo Theorell, and turned into Sweco Systems AB after it was acquired.
-For this reason, Sweco claims over 130 years of experience in engineering projects.
-In 2018, BML Ingenieurgesellschaft mbH and Götzelmann + Partner GmbH оoined Sweco.
+Sweco was formed in 1997 through the acquisition of VBB group (Vattenbyggnadsbyrån AB) by FFNS (Falck/Fogelvik/Nordström/Smas AB).
+The name Sweco is an abbreviation of "Swedish Consultants", a name that had been used by VBB on its international projects.
+VBB had conducted its first international project in St. Petersburg in 1902; by the 21st century, the companies in Sweco's portfolio had carried out projects in more than 100 countries.
+Sweco expanded as a company over time, largely as a result of over 130 mergers that have been completed since its listing in 1998.

+The oldest of the various engineering offices under its umbrella formerly traded as Theorells Installationskonsult AB, which was founded in 1889 by Swedish MSE Hugo Theorell; it was rebranded as Sweco Systems AB following its acquisition.
+Due this heritage, Sweco had claimed over 130 years of experience in engineering projects.
+During 2018, BML Ingenieurgesellschaft mbH and Götzelmann + Partner GmbH joined Sweco.
 The two companies strengthen the areas of technical building equipment as well as wastewater.
-In the same year, the company launched an international campaign called Urban Insight, which looks at current challenges in urban development.
+That same year, the company launched an international campaign called Urban Insight, which looks at current challenges in urban development.

-Sweco has grown profitably both organically and through acquisition.
+Sweco has grown both organically and through acquisition.
 Sweco has extensive experience in acquisitions and has been a force for consolidation in Sweden, the Nordic region and in northern Europe.
 Sweco has since 1998 acquired over 100 companies, and has its historical roots in a number of companies, among them: